HazyResearch/deepdive/examples/spouse/readme.md

   FROM [dbpedia.spouseraw])
 WHERE p1 < p2
 ```
 The output of this query was stored in a local file `spousesraw.csv`.
-The file contained duplicate rows and noisy rows where the name field contained a string where the given name family name and multiple aliases where concatenated and reported in a string including the characters `{` and `}`.
+The file contained duplicate rows (BigQuery does not support `distinct`) and noisy rows where the name field contained a string where the given name family name and multiple aliases where concatenated and reported in a string including the characters `{` and `}`.
 Using the unix commands `sed`, `sort` and `uniq` we first removed the lines containing characters `{` and `}` and then duplicate entries.
 This resulted in an input file `spouses_dbpedia.csv` containing 6,126 entries of married couples.

 #### Loading to Database